 Biogen to withdraw Alzheimer's drug application in Europe

-April 22 (Reuters) - Biogen Inc BIIB.O said on Friday it has notified the European Medicines Agency of its decision to withdraw the marketing authorization application for its troubled Alzheimer's drug, aducanumab.
+April 22 (Reuters) - Biogen Inc BIIB.O said on Friday it has decided to withdraw the marketing authorization application for its troubled Alzheimer's drug, aducanumab, in Europe and has notified the decision to the regulator.

+The European Medicines Agency had in December rejected the drug and Biogen had sought a re-examination of its decision.

+Sales of the drug, once expected to be a multi-billion dollar product, have been marginal in the United States following a backlash over the U.S. health regulator's controversial approval decision last June.

 (Reporting by Manas Mishra in Bengaluru; Editing by Arun Koyyur)